-Article History: ABSTRACT Received on: 12.03.2018 Revised on: 23.06.2018 Accepted on: 25.06.2018 Heavy metals are a dangerous and widespread contaminant in the world be- cause of the difficulty of disposal.
-Heavy elements affect the life of organisms and cause many serious diseases in humans and lead to the deposition of Keywords: heavy elements in the soil to the weakness of the growth of plants and its yield.
-There are many techniques to remove the deposits of heavy elements, including bioremediation.
-Many factors are used in the process of phytore- mediation, such as microorganisms such as bacteria, fungi, yeasts, algae and different plants.
-Microbiology can absorb heavy elements through multiple mechanisms and specialized vectors.
+Heavy metals are a dangerous and widespread contaminant in the world because of the difficulty of disposal.
+Heavy elements affect the life of organisms and cause many serious diseases of humans and lead to the deposition of heavy elements in the soil to the weakness of the growth of plants and its yield .There are many techniques to remove of the deposits of heavy elements, including bioremediation.
+Many factors are used in the process of phytoremediation, such as microorganisms such as bacteria, fungi, yeasts, algae and different plants.
+Microbiology has the ability to absorb heavy elements through multiple mechanisms and specialized vectors.
 Molecular genetics techniques have been used to increase the tolerance of plant contaminants and to develop mechanisms to transfer isolated genes from bacteria to plants and to produce genetically modified plants that can grow in soils contaminated with high concentrations of heavy elements.
 The following review is a review of studies on phytoremediation to clean the environment from heavy element deposits.

-Phytoremediation, Heavy metals, Transgenic plant, Bioremediation, Microorganisms
+Key word: phytoremediation, Heavy metals, transgenic plant, bioremediation, microorganisms